WeibelLab-Teaching/CSE_218_118_Fa20_Team_Virtual_Party/README.md

 #### Live Video Architecture
 ![alt text](images/readme/livevideo_architecture.PNG)

-We enabled a live interactive stream of a youtube video with `CSS3DRenderer.js` and `CSS3DObject.js`.
-We first create an iframe that holds the youtube video and inject it into the game.html code.
-We then append this iframe into the virtual environment and render it inside the virtual world created in the world.js file.
+We enabled a live interactive stream of a YouTube video with `CSS3DRenderer.js` and `CSS3DObject.js`.
+We first create an **iFrame** that holds the YouTube video and inject it into the `game.html` code.
+We then append this iFrame into the virtual environment and render it inside the virtual world created in the `world.js` file.

 ## Contributors